lorenzouriel/fast-api-auth/README.md

-# Building a JWT Authentication System with FastAPI
+# JWT Auth System with FastAPI
-When developing modern APIs, security is one of the most crucial aspects.
-JSON Web Tokens (JWT) are a lightweight and widely adopted way of handling authentication and authorization in distributed applications.
-In this article, we’ll walk through the structure of a **FastAPI project** that implements JWT authentication.
+JWT Auth to an API with FastAPI.

 ## Project Overview
 Our project is organized into a clean and modular folder structure: